orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 Two sided markets are notoriously hard to bootstrap.
 The usual approach is to create a high quality walled garden to build a customer base and then getting more third party producers in.
 This avoids the chicken and egg problem of bringing of both producers and consumers onboard at the same time.

-We have an additional wrinkle in that NuCalm can be deployed in a completely isolated on-prem installations where the users might want to publish Blueprints for internal consumption.
+We have an additional wrinkle in that Calm can be deployed in a completely isolated on-prem installations where the users might want to publish Blueprints for internal consumption.

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image1.png